Russia says it expelled British warship from waters near annexed Crimea | Law-Order

 Russia says it expelled British warship from waters near annexed Crimea

+Kyiv wants the territory back.
+"The warship was driven out into neutral waters by the joint action of the Russian navy and air force," Kulishov was quoted as saying by Russia's RIA news agency In an interview, he said HMS Dragon had invoked the right of "innocent passage," a concept which allows ships to transit the territorial waters of foreign coastal states in a manner not prejudicial to their peace, good order, or security.
+Kulishov told RIA Moscow had demanded the vessel immediately leave its waters, to which the warship's captain replied there was poor signal reception.

-A senior Russian security official said on Thursday that Moscow had used its navy and air force to expel a British warship, HMS Dragon, from what he described as Russian territorial waters near Russian-annexed Crimea last October.
+A senior Russian security official said on Thursday that Russia's navy and air force had expelled a British warship from what he described as Russian territorial waters near Crimea in October, but Britain said the report was "categorically untrue".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)